 And in my next breath, I will welcome Mike Papadakis to the interim CFO role.
 Mike has been with us for years and has worked very closely with us and we appreciate that.
 Do I see Mike?
 Is Mike here?
 Great.
 Yeah, everybody, maybe if I say your name you should stand up and wave to me so I know where you are.
-But, Mike is here and Mike has actually begun working with us in a more intense way over these last several weeks, and we're moving forward without a hitch and we appreciate Mike and we'll continue with our work.
+But, Mike is here and Mike has actually begun working with us in a more intense way over these last several weeks, and we're moving forward without a hitch and we appreciate Mike and welcome him.
+And Kris Devine also will be with us, and that's going to be great, and we'll continue with our work.
 Bill Farrar has assumed the role of interim CEO of the James.
 He did that in late November, and so we appreciate that.
 Bill, most of you know, has been with us for nearly, roughly four decades and actually very nicely was a protégé, well you started very young Bill, and so that's a good thing, a protégé of Dr. James Ackley.
 So wonderful to have you in this role, it's actually been great working with you these last several weeks and we appreciate that and look forward to it.